Credential Setup Guides

 Telegram (Personal Account)

-Step 1: Get API credentials from Telegram
+Step 1: Get API credentials

-- Log in with your phone number
+- Go to my.telegram.org/apps and log in with your phone number

 - Create a new application (or use an existing one)